 Vicente Guerrero Regional General Hospital (Guerrero)

-Located in Acapulco, this general hospital has won multiple certificates for its excellent pediatrics care.
-In fact, in 2004 they received recognition as a “Hospital Friend of the Child and the Mother”.
+Located in Acapulco, this general hospital has won multiple certificates for its excellent pediatric care.
+In fact, in 2004, they received recognition as a “Hospital Friend of the Child and the Mother”.
 From 1999 to 2005, the hospital participated in the IMSS Quality Award Contest and won awards.
 According to online reviews, the level and quality of medical care found at this hospital is excellent.